 And let’s not forget the dogleg windshield A pillar that was popular in the early 1950s up to about 1960.
 These designs were the result of extreme wraparound windshields and resulted in a dogleg A pillar that protruded into the front seat entry space.
-While daily drivers of these cars slipped under the dogleg with nary a thought, unfamiliar drivers and front seat riders were often introduce to them in bruising ways.
+While daily drivers of these cars slipped under the dogleg with nary a thought, unfamiliar drivers and front seat riders were often introduced to them in bruising ways.
 On the plus side the wraparound windshield gave the driver a good wide angle view forward, looked neat as hell, and made for interesting vent window shapes.
 What are vent windows you ask?

 The windshield wipers were vacuum controlled.
 At idle the engine had lots of vacuum and the wipers worked fine.
 At full throttle, engine manifold vacuum disappeared and the wipers first slowed and then stopped.
 Completely.